Commissioner x Season Detroit Art Trip

 Have you ever wondered where all of the artwork lives when it’s not on display?
 Or thought about how it is moved from place to place?
 Cranbrook’s Collections Wing opened in late 2011, making it one of the first museums in the world to allow public access to its storage facilities.
 Read about it in the NY Times.

-Group transport returns to hotel
+Group transport returns to The Siren.

 8 PM

-Vecino
+Dinner at Vecino

-4100 3rd Ave,
+4100 3rd Ave.,

 Detroit, MI 48201